zs-org/.github/profile/README.md

 ## 🤝 Colaborate with us!

-Want to submit your awesome projects with Zs?
+Want to submit your awesome projects with ZS?

 If you're interested in becoming a contributer
 1. Visit our repository [**Projects**](https://github.com/zs-org/Projects).